Balsamic Vinaigrette Recipe

 Store your homemade salad dressing in a sealed container in your refrigerator.
 I use a glass jar with a tight-fitting lid.

 Your homemade balsamic vinaigrette will last for 2 weeks in the refrigerator, but my guess is that you will use it all up before then!
 The oil and vinegar may separate in the fridge.
 Just shake the dressing well before using and it will recombine.

 Using Your Balsamic Vinaigrette

-Balsamic vinaigrette is delicious on spinach salad, strawberry kale salad, and even quinoa salad.
+Balsamic vinaigrette is delicious on spinach salad or roasted mushrooms and quinoa .
 You can drizzle it over roasted vegetables for extra flavor.
 When I meal prep vegetables, I’ll often make some homemade salad dressing to serve alongside the veggies for dipping.